 It’s easy to partner with MATTER to make a difference in lives through MATTERhouse building efforts.

 Another benefit to building a MATTERhouse is that a builder can get involved by bringing his or her contractor team together with donated or discounted skilled labor and materials.
 A builder grows loyalty by engaging the team to give back to the community.
-Plumbing, electrical, carpentry, painting, masonry, landscaping, flooring, plumbing, sheetrock, insulation, and HVAC offered to the builder will increase the profit on the home and grow community impact through MATTER.
+Plumbing, electrical, carpentry, painting, masonry, landscaping, flooring, plumbing, sheetrock, insulation, HVAC and other items offered to the builder will increase the profit on the home and grow community impact through MATTER.

 Builders can also benefit from leveraging their vendor relationships to receive donated materials like lumber, cement blocks, roofing shingles, drywall, and windows.